Adam And Eve

 3.2 And the woman said unto the serpent, “We may eat of the fruit of the trees of the garden: (3) But the fruit of the tree which is in the midst of the garden, God has said, ‘Ye shall not eat of it, neither shall ye touch it,* lest ye die.’ “**

-**”Ye shall be as gods= be as God.
+**”Ye shall be as gods=be as God.

 3.6.
 And when the woman saw the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired (acquired) to make one wise,* she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

-*Usually taught as the lust of the flesh (food, eyes), however, the component of “to make one wise” seems to clinch Eve into acting.
-At this point, the intellectual fabric of Eve’s mind is woven, grasping instead of receiving, acquiring instead of taking harvest from God’s bounty.
-Eve’s real harvest will become a calculus of wants, lusts, cunning to obtain, and eventually greed.
-Power to execute such warrants, to take by desire, is also obtained (license, intellectual justification).
+*Usually taught as the lust of the flesh (food, eyes), however, the component of “to make one wise” seems to clinch Eve into acting; also, boastful within the self, apart or outside of God.
+At this point, the intellectual fabric of Eve’s mind is woven, grasping instead of receiving within God’s order of events, acquiring, instead of receiving harvest from God’s bounty—good is everywhere within the garden but Eve chooses otherwise, sealing the separation.
+No longer God-centered, Eve becomes self-centered.

 3.7 And the eyes of both of them were opened, and they knew that they were naked;* and they sowed fig leaves together, and made themselves aprons.

-Adam, for instance, has had responsibility, for he has named the garden and the animals.
+In the counter position, Adam has had responsibility, for he has named the garden and the animals.
 He is familiar with the cognitive power of naming, he has made decisions in the context of God’s pathway.
+His perceived role is a kind of kingship.
 He, more than anyone, should know to ask God before indulging.
-The essential quality of this fruit is being renamed as good, and the allure of withheld knowledge becomes the bait.
-Each must choose a wisdom path through life, in this Adam fails.
+It is thought by many that Adam’s love for Eve carried him forward.
+Even so, Adam is fashioned as abandoning the wisdom path through life, nor does he oversee circumstances, and in both responsibilities and regardless of his love for Eve, Adam fails.

 Within Jesus’ mission, the spiritual principle of obedience is emphasized in many scriptures.*